LibreOffice/core/ooo_custom_images/README.txt

 - Create a directory for it here (let's call it e.g. new_set)

-- Add its images_ name to ALLTAR in instsetoo_native/packimages/makefile.mk
+- Add its images_ name to CUSTOM_IMAGE_SETS in
+  postprocess/packimages/pack/makefile.mk

-- Add its gid to the Files section of gid_Module_Root_Brand in scp2/source/ooo/common_brand.scp and add a corresponding File entry to the brand layer(s) where the image set shall be available (see for example gid_Brand_File_ImagesCrystal_Zip in scp2/source/ooo/ooo_brand.scp)
+- Add its gid to the Files section of gid_Module_Root_Brand in scp2/source/ooo/module_hidden_ooo.scp and add a corresponding File entry to scp2/source/ooo/file_ooo.scp (see for example gid_Brand_File_ImagesCrystal_Zip)

-- Add a SfxSymbolsStyle constant for it in svtools/inc/imgdef.hxx, e.g.
-  SFX_SYMBOLS_STYLE_NEW_SET

 - Add a vcl constant for it in vcl/inc/settings.hxx, e.g.
   #define STYLE_SYMBOLS_NEW_SET ((ULONG)5)